janberges/Tonbandfetzen/README.md

 ## Usage

-Different task are spread across separate executables, which communicate via files in the Waveform Audio File Format (.wav).
+Different task are spread across separate subprograms, which communicate via files in the Waveform Audio File Format (.wav).
 Hence, the composition process can be controlled using build-automation software, allowing for partial updates and parallel execution (`make -j`).